Laptop / Tablet Frequently Asked Questions

-Windows 8 tablets with the associated keyboard and trackpad (mouse) interface, depending upon program or college recommendations, may be an acceptable equivalent to a laptop.
+Apple iPads with an external keyboard and Windows tablets with an external keyboard and trackpad (mouse) may, depending upon program or college recommendations, be an acceptable alternative to a laptop.
 (Check your major/program for any specific recommendations or requirements to be certain.)
-Some courses and assignments may require better mouse capabilities than some tablets current offerings.
+Some courses and assignments may require use of specialty software that is not currently available for tablets.

 Where should I purchase my device?

 There is no requirement for purchasing your laptop/tablet from any specific vendor.
 You may visit the student information section of the UK Purchasing eBuy portal (www.uky.edu/Puchasing/ebuy/student.php) for information about purchasing equipment and software at a discounted price.
 Keep original receipts if you plan to request financial aid.

 When should I purchase my device?